dnsimple/dnsimple-support/content/articles/announcement-vanity-grandfathered-domains.md

 ---
-title: Discontinuation of grandfathered vanity name servers
+title: Discontinuation of Grandfathered Vanity Name Servers
 excerpt: DNSimple will no longer support vanity name servers for grandfathered domains starting September 30, 2024.
 Affected customers will be notified via email.
 categories:
 ---

-# Discontinuation of grandfathered Vanity name servers
+# Discontinuation of Grandfathered Vanity Name Servers

 <info>
 This article contains information that is only relevant to customers on certain plans.
 If you are impacted, you will receive an email from us asking you to take action.